 What to Expect

 A "sleep study" is non-invasive, lasts from six to eight hours, and is performed during normal sleeping hours in our private sleep center at UnityPoint Health - Finley Hospital.
-During the sleep study, brain waves, chest movements, breathing and airflow patterns, heart rates and oxygen levels are measured, as well as snoring, eye and muscle movement.
+A home sleep test is also offered for individuals who may be experiencing a sleep disorder.
+During a sleep study, brain waves, chest movements, breathing and airflow patterns, heart rates and oxygen levels are measured, as well as snoring, eye and muscle movement.
+Whether your sleep study is performed in Finley's Sleep Center or at your home will determine all that is recorded or measured during the study.
+To find out which type of sleep study is best for you, contact your primary care provider.

 Preparing for Your Sleep Study

-We want you to have the best stay during your sleep study.
+We want you to have the best outcome during your sleep study.
 To do so, we recommend the following:

 - Avoid excessive caffeine intake the day of your study.